teffeh/CIDR-Converter/README.md

 <tr><td>192.168.0.1</td></tr>
 <tr><td>192.168.1.68-192.168.1.69</td></tr>
 </table>
-2. Run IP_Batch_Converter.py with Python (Right click > Open with > Python)
+2. Run IP_Batch_Converter.py with Python (Right click > Open with > Python)<br>
 3. Follow instructions in window to copy the path of the CSV file.
-Paste or type full path and press Enter.
+Paste or type full path and press Enter.<br>
 4. In the folder the script is stored in, observe at least one txt file of maximum 50 IP address ranges is generated.
-This amount of files will scale up to infinity depending on number of input network addresses.
+This amount of files will scale up to infinity depending on number of input network addresses.<br>
-5. Delete/move/archive generated txt files to prevent confusion for next usage
+5. Delete/move/archive generated txt files to prevent confusion for next usage <br>

 <h3>Download</h3>